 GeneCards Summary for DDC Gene

-DDC (Dopa Decarboxylase (Aromatic L-Amino Acid Decarboxylase)) is a Protein Coding gene.
-Diseases associated with DDC include aromatic l-amino acid decarboxylase deficiency and aromatic amino acid decarboxylase deficiency.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include protein domain specific binding and amino acid binding.
-An important paralog of this gene is GAD1.
+DDC (Dopa Decarboxylase) is a Protein Coding gene.
+Diseases associated with DDC include Aromatic L-Amino Acid Decarboxylase Deficiency and Dopamine Beta-Hydroxylase Deficiency.
+Among its related pathways are Amine-derived hormones and Selective Serotonin Reuptake Inhibitor Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and pyridoxal phosphate binding.
+An important paralog of this gene is HDC.